Supplier relationship management: Governance

 The SRM office and supply chain function are typically responsible for defining the SRM governance model, which includes a clear and jointly agreed governance framework in place for some top-tier strategic suppliers.
-The ownership can as well be set in departments such as procurement, strategic Procurement or category management.
+The ownership can as well be set in departments concerned with operational or strategic procurement or category management.
 Effective governance should comprise not only designation of senior executive sponsors at both customer and supplier and dedicated relationship managers, but also a face-off model connecting personnel in engineering, procurement, operations, quality and logistics with their supplier counterparts; a regular cadence of operational and strategic planning and review meetings; and well-defined escalation procedures to ensure speedy resolution of problems or conflicts at the appropriate organizational level.

 Effective supplier relationship management requires an enterprise-wide analysis of what activities to engage in with each supplier.
 The common practice of implementing a “one size fits all” approach to managing suppliers can stretch resources and limit the potential value that can be derived from strategic supplier relationships.
 Supplier segmentation, in contrast, is about determining what kind of interactions to have with various suppliers, and how best to manage those interactions, not merely as a disconnected set of siloized transactions, but in a coordinated manner across the enterprise.
 Suppliers can be segmented, not just by spend, but by the total potential value (measured across multiple dimensions) that can be realized through interactions with them.
 Further, suppliers can be segmented by the degree of risk to which the realization of that value is subject.

 Joint activities

-Joint activities with suppliers might include;
+Joint activities with suppliers might include: